LDinho/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+* `.map` returns a new array while still passing each element back to the callback function. `.forEach` does not return anything.

 2. What is the difference between a function and a method?

+* Functions and methods are both functions in JS.
+A method is just a property of an object whose value is a function.

 3. What is closure?

+* A closure is the combo of a function and the lexical environment within which that function was declared.
+It's when you have nested functions where variables from outer functions can be accessed within the inner functions.

 4. Describe the four rules of the 'this' keyword.

+    - global binding - `this` refers to the window object.
+    - implicit binding - `this` refers to the object that is left of the dot that precedes the function being called.
+    - explicit binding - `this` can be defined explicitly with the use of `.call` and `.apply`.
+    - new binding - `this` refers to a specific instance of a created object with the `new` keyword.

 5. Why do we need super() in an extended class?

+* We use `super()` to call the Parent's class constructor.

 ## Project Set up